Logarithmic motivic homotopy theory: Construction of logarithmic motivic homotopy categories

 \section{Construction of logarithmic motivic homotopy categories}

-The purpose of this section is to provide several equivalent $\infty$-categorical constructions for our homotopy categories:
+The purpose of this section is to provide $\infty$-categorical constructions for our homotopy categories:

-The linear versions $\inflogDAeff= \inflogDAeff(S, \Lambda)$ and $\inflogDA(S, \Lambda)$ appeared before in our previous work \cite{logDM}, \cite{BLPO}, and are constructed as localization (and $\P^1$-stabilization) of the category of presheaves of chain complexes of $\Lambda$-modules on the category of log smooth log schemes over a fixed log scheme $S$.
+The linear versions $\inflogDAeff= \inflogDAeff(S, \Lambda)$ and $\inflogDA(S, \Lambda)$ appeared before in \cite{logDM}, \cite{BLPO}, and are constructed as localization and $\P^1$-stabilization of the category of presheaves of chain complexes of abelian groups on the category of log smooth log schemes over a fixed log scheme $S$.
 As in $\A^1$-homotopy theory, there are of course non-linear versions, constructed starting from presheaves of spaces or of spectra.

 The basic idea is the following.
 For every $S\in \Sch$, Morel-Voevodsky \cite{MV} constructed their unstable $\A^1$-motivic homotopy category $\infH(S)$ by using the following ingredients:

 Starting with any $S\in \lSch$, we construct our unstable logarithmic motivic homotopy category $\inflogH$ by using: